-Let's say that you have users who, for whatever strange reason, don't want to encrypt their entire home directories, and want to keep the 755 permissions settings on their home directories so that other people can access their files.
+Let's say that you have users on your Ubuntu servers who, for whatever strange reason, don't want to encrypt their entire home directories, and want to keep the 755 permissions settings on their home directories so that other people can access their files.
 But they also want a private directory that nobody but them can access.